wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account definition and operations with accounts/lesson.md

 An account is a unique record on the platform where its management is available only to its creator.
 Every person can create an account on the Waves blockchain platform and manage resources.
 In the lesson [Getting to know web 3.0](#Digitalsignatureschapter), we mentioned essential account entities: a seed phrase, private and public keys, and an address.
-This lesson's material will provide a broader understanding of how to create a private and a public keys, using client libraries.
+This lesson's material will provide a broader understanding of creating a private/public key and an account address using client libraries.

-Let's run through the stages of an account creation:
+Let's run through the stages of account creation:

 <Message type="warning">

-The stages described below will be a demonstration of the most common way of an account creation, i.e., via a manually specified seed phrase.
+The stages described below will demonstrate the most common way of account creation, i.e., via a manually specified seed phrase.
 However, it is also possible to create an account via five different methods:
 1. **Randomly generated seed phrase**;
 2. **Given bytes set of seed phrase**;